helemysm/attention_exoplanets/README.md

 `positional_encoding.py`: creation of two types of positional encoding, one considers the $t$ of [[1]](#1) and the second considers the observation time $t_{time}$.

+`mask.py`: file with methods for masking out the subsequent info.
+In our current implementation we don't use mask.
+In a future work we will implement different types of masks for different attention mechanisms.
+This in order to scale to longer sequences.

 ### Experiment

 This implementation includes `experiment` parameter, which is linked to `commet.ml`.
 If you don't want to display the results via commet, you can comment or remove everything related to this variable, and just use the `logger`.